PolkadotStudy/polkadot.study/.github/ISSUE_TEMPLATE/new_tutorial.md

 ---
 name: New Tutorial
 about: You want to write a tutorial?
 Great, tell us more.
-title: ''
+title: 'A short and concise tutorial title'
 labels: '📋 New Tutorial'
 assignees: ''
 ---

-**What is the title of your tutorial?**
-A short and concice tutorial title.

 **Why would it help the Polkadot Dev Community**
 A short description of what common problems it solves.